regolith-labs/ore/README.md

 ## Supply

 Ore provides strong protection and guarantees against runaway supply inflation.
 The supply growth rate is bounded strictly to a range of 0 ≤ R ≤ 2 ORE / min.
 In other words, linear.
-The reward rate – amount paid out to miners per valid hash – is dynamically recalculated every epoch (60 seconds) to maintain a target average supply growth rate of 1 ORE / min.
+The reward rate – amount paid out to miners per valid hash – is dynamically adjusted every 60 seconds to maintain a target average supply growth rate of 1 ORE / min.
 This effectively means if global hashpower dedicated to mining Ore is increasing, the reward rate paid out per hash will decrease, and vice versa.

 A linear supply growth was chosen for its simplicity and straightforward predictability, a quality that can only be guaranteed by cryptocurrency.
 Ore aims to strike a balance between the unpredictable runaway inflation of fiat currencies on one hand and the feudal deflationary systems of alternative cryptocurrencies on the other.
 Ore holders simultaneously have incentive to loan and spend while also being protected against longterm exponential inflation.